openwdl/wdl/SPEC.md

 ### Import URIs

-A document is imported using it's [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), which uniquely describes its local or network-accessible location.
+A quoted URI is one of the two source styles an `import` statement may use.
+It identifies the imported document by its [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), which uniquely describes a local or network-accessible location.
 The execution engine must at least support the following protocols for import URIs:

 * `http://`
 * `https://`